quentinsf/IMAPdedup/README.md

 Some mail clients will let you still view such messages *in situ*, so you can take a look at what's happened before 'compacting' the mailbox.
 Sometimes deleted messages appear in a 'Trash' folder.
 Sometimes they are hidden and can be displayed and un-deleted if wanted, until they are purged.

 Whatever your system does, you will usually have the option to see what has been deleted, and to recover it if needed, using your email program, after running this script.
-(If your server purges the deleted messages automatically, you may be able to prevent this with the `--no-close` option.
-See also the `-t` option if your IMAP server supports custom tags.)
+(If your server purges the deleted messages automatically, you may be able to prevent this with the `--no-close` option.)
+There is also a 'dry-run' option so you can check what might happen before doing anything scary.

 ## How it works